google/proto-quic/src/tools/gn/docs/reference.md

              variable_to_ignore_list = [])

   Mark the variables in the current or given scope as not needed, which means you will not get an error about unused variables for these.
+The variable_to_ignore_list allows excluding variables from "all matches" if variable_list_or_star is "*".
 ```

 #### **Example**